 After rehashing the story of their cereal endeavor, Graham simply responded “Wow.
 You guys are like cockroaches.
 You just won’t die.”

-He said that if the team was able to convince people to buy $40 cereal boxes, they’d probably be able to convince them to pay and sleep on someone else’s airbed.
+He said that if the founders were able to convince people to buy $40 cereal boxes, they’d probably be able to convince them to pay and sleep on someone else’s airbed.
 With $120,000 in cash from Y Combinator, the team was able to continue working on Air Bed & Breakfast.

 But even at Y Combinator business performance remained stagnant at $200 per week.
-In the program, the team had regular mentoring sessions with Graham.
-During one afternoon, when looking through their New York listings, they noticed something: almost all the apartment pictures were taken with mobile phones and thus offered very low quality.
+As part of the program, the team had regular mentoring sessions with Graham.
+During one afternoon, when looking through their New York listings, they noticed something interesting: almost all the apartment pictures were taken with mobile phones and thus offered very low quality.

 Graham suggested to fly to New York, rent a camera, spend some time with hosts, and take better pictures of their apartments.
-While this suggestion was non-scalable and thus seemed counterintuitive to what the founders had seen in Silicon Valley, they ended up taking the trip.
+While this suggestion was non-scalable and thus seemed counterintuitive to what the founders had been taught in Silicon Valley, they ended up taking the trip anyways.

 The founders knew they were up to something.
 In March 2009, they rebranded the company to Airbnb and got rid of any confusing association with air mattresses.
 A month later, the founders were able to raise their seed round, picking up $600,000 from Sequoia Capital.

 The founder’s obsession with their business is probably best exemplified by Chesky, who, in 2010, moved out of the apartment he shared with Gebbia and decided to live in Airbnb’s for the next year.
 Or as he put it:

 “I am either a homeless entrepreneur, or a guy with 650 homes in San Francisco.
 Depends on your perspective.”